rweigel/stats/python.md

 ```
 |}

 The set of commands on the left are equivalent to the set of commands on the right.
-Note that because the index variable <code>i</code> appears in the body of the <code>for</code> loop, their actual values matter; a different set of four numbers in the list associated with <code>i</code> will give differents values for <code>a</code>.
+Note that because the index variable `i` appears in the body of the `for` loop, their actual values matter; a different set of four numbers in the list associated with `i` will give differents values for `a`.
 {| border="0" cellpadding="2" width="100%" align="left"
 |-
 |style="vertical-align:top" width="50%"|